umd-lhcb/hammer-reweight/README.md

     This includes:
-    1. Prune soft photons (the 4-momenta will be modified in this step) by adding them to nearest charged particle in the same decay tree level then remove the photons from the tree
+    1. Prune soft photons (the 4-momenta will be modified in this step) by adding them to nearest charged particle in the same decay tree level (polar-angle wise) then remove the photons from the tree

         This process may alter the kinematics in a bad way such that HAMMER won't process the event further (either a `naN` in the cosine or a